You may have heard it said that a little bit of stress is good for us. It keeps us alert, awake and can give us a burst of adrenaline energy.

 - Feeling generally unwell

-- Tension in the muscles (particularly head, neck and shoulder area)
+- The tension in the muscles (particularly head, neck and shoulder area)

 - Insomnia or other sleeping problems